hms-dbmi/IRCT/IRCT-API/README.md

 This release fixes bugs in the IRCT-API 0.2 release

 ### 0.2
-This is the initial commit of the IRCT-API it provides a proof of concept of the IRCT.
+This is the initial prerelease of the IRCT-API it provides a proof of concept of the IRCT.